r-ash/testing/slides.md

 ---

-## Overview
+## What is testing?

-* Why test
-* When to test
-* How to test

-Convince that testing is valuable making code easier to understand and extend and will save time in the long run

----

-## Why test?

-* Make sure your code works
 * Everyone probably does it already, runs a function with some input and looks at the output to ensure that it matches expected
-** Write code
+   1. Write code
-** Run code
+   1. Run code
-** Check some output against what you expect
+   1. Check some output against what you expect
-** Repeat
+   1. Repeat
+* Testing formalises this process and provides a way to easily compare output to your expectations

 ---

 ## Why test?

-* Works fine for a code base which is small and simple but as dependencies grow and functions interact with each other starts getting messy just doing difficutly testing
-* Writing formal tests gives a strategy for handling regressions giving confidence that you can go and change code and not create unintended side effects that you don't know about
+* Ensures code produces what you expect it to
+* Allow safe refactoring and extending
+* Catches regressions
-* Shown to reduce bugs in production code
+* Confidence to make changes

 ---

 ## Why test?

 * Encouraging breaking code into manageable testable units instead of monolithic code
+* Designing around testing improve structure

 ---

 ## When to test

----

-## When to test
+Software developers will tell you to do it always for all code (except maybe prototype code)

-* In any code which will be
+In any code which will be
-** Used by others
+* Used by others
-** You will extend and revisit in the future
+* You will extend and revisit in the future

-Avoiding it on exploratory one time throw away code - prototyping etc.
+* And the code is testable

 ---